Title: Assistant Professor and Assistant Director of Wind Studies

 Gamboa traveled with the Band of the Air Force Reserve on numerous national and international tours including Spain, Germany, Turkey, Qatar and Kuwait.
 He also helped plan, execute and edit the band’s final television broadcast Holiday Notes from Home 2011, which featured country music group Little Big Town and singer/songwriter Lee Ann Womack as guest artists.
 The Band of the Air Force Reserve celebrated a historic second nomination for an Emmy Award in Entertainment Programming for this broadcast, which was viewed by 1.1 million people in 174 countries.

 A seasoned educator, Gamboa taught and served as the Instrumental Music Director and Music Department Chair at West Adams Preparatory High School in the Pico-Union neighborhood of Central Los Angeles.
-During his tenure, he founded and conducted the high school’s marching band, wind ensemble, chamber orchestra and symphonic orchestra.
+During his tenure, he founded and conducted the high school’s marching band, wind ensemble, chamber orchestra, and symphonic orchestra.
 He was also a conducting and chamber music instructor for the National High School Music Institute, where he served as Assistant Conductor for the Wind Ensemble.
-Additionally, Gamboa taught drum major camps with the United Spirit Association during the summer for more than 15 years.
-In addition to teaching, he designed the conducting curriculum and trained instructors throughout his time with the drum major camps.
+Additionally, Gamboa has been teaching drum major camps as a Head Instructor with the United Spirit Association during the summer for more than 18 years.
+In addition to teaching, he designs the conducting curriculum and trains instructors with the drum major camps.